Pediatric Bronchiectasis Workup

 • Flexible fiberoptic bronchoscopy

 Obviously, not every patient with bronchiectasis requires each of the above studies.
-The history and physical examination should help guide the physician in the appropriate directions.
+The history and physical examination should help guide the clinician to choose the appropriate studies.

 Previous